-Please note that that these hours are a supplementary support and are not intended to substitute for traditional counseling or other appropriate treatment options.
+Please note that these hours are supplementary support and are not intended to substitute for traditional counseling or other appropriate treatment options.

-This service is available to all Columbia students who have paid the full Columbia Health and Related Services Fee.
+These sessions are available to Columbia students who have paid the full Columbia Health and Related Services Fee.

 How to access urgent mental health concerns drop-in